 You can also update your personal details, such as changing your address or updating your mobile number in your myGov account.

 For security purposes, you don’t receive government notices to your regular email inbox.
 Instead, you’ll get an email or text message telling you there’s a new notice in your myGov Inbox.
 To check a new message, you need to sign in to your myGov account and read the notice there.

 We will show you how to set up your myGov account, and link services like the ATO and Medicare, in the course called Setting up myGov.

 For the rest of this course, will look a bit more closely at how myGov can benefit you when it comes to dealing with government services.

-This is the end of the How to get started with myGov activity.
-You’ve learned some of the concepts around how myGov works and what it can do.
+This is the end of the Basic features of myGov activity.
+You've learned some of the concepts around how myGov works and what it can do.

-In the next activity, How myGov benefits you, you’ll learn how these features actually help you, and how using myGov can be easier and more convenient than some other options, including lining up at Centrelink!
+In the next activity, How myGov benefits you, you'll learn how these features actually help you, and how using myGov can be easier and more convenient than some other options, for example lining up at Centrelink.